OWASP/www-chapter-colorado-springs/index.md

 Technical knowledge is NOT required and all who are interested are welcome to attend our meetups.
 Join our Slack server to stay up to date!

 ### Upcoming Meetings
-OWASP Colorado Springs Next Chapter Meeting is October 27, 2022 @ 6:00PM <br>
+OWASP Colorado Springs Next Chapter Meeting is Thursday, January 19th, 2023 @ 6:00PM <br>
 We recommend following our Meetup Group to stay up to date on our chapter meetups! <br>
 [Colorado Springs Meetup Group](https://www.meetup.com/OWASP-Colorado-Springs-Meetup/) Next Meeting: